mod242/container-demo/README.md

 ## 3. No data persistence
 Stopping and starting the containers does not destroy any data.
 However, if you delete the containers, you will lose all data in the environment.

-# Supported Platforms
-The Container Platform Installation Tool is only supported on these operating systems:
-1. Ubuntu Linux 16.04.1 LTS (or higher)
-2. MacOS 10.13.5 (or higher)

 # Quick start
 1. On your target server, install the Docker libraries for a container platform.
 Procedures vary by server platform.
 See the following links for detailed instructions: